interplaynetary/free-association/resources/trust-fund/pure/protocol.md

 **Example: Compliance Filtering with Limits**

 ```
-Verein has $100K to allocate
+Administrative entity has $100K to allocate
 All members: {Alice, Bob, Charlie, Dave, Eve}

 General collective-recognition-shares: